espressif/esp-mdf/examples/function_demo/mwifi/router/README.md

 Enter `make menuconfig`, and configure the followings under the submenu "Example Configuration".

  * The router information: If you cannot get the router's channel, please set it as 0, which indicates that the channel will be automatically acquired by the devices.
- * ESP-MESH network: The network password length should be between 8 and 64 bits (both exclusive), and the network will not be encrypted if you leave the password blank.
+ * ESP-WIFI-MESH network: The network password length should be between 8 and 64 bits (both exclusive), and the network will not be encrypted if you leave the password blank.
  * TCP server: the information of the TCP server run on the PC

 <div align=center>